 - Basic information about a project is all gathered in the same place: Unfortunately, not all human resources will participate in the first discussions on the project, but when the project starts, it is indicated that there is a document containing as much help as possible.

 - Communicate from the very first moment an overview of the project to the stakeholders: You will avoid those situations in which one party said something and the other understood something else.
 Without the reference questions you will never know if you are heading in the right direction.

-What will you find in a project charter
+What you can find in a project charter

-2. Goals – Describe what scope your project have and when do you plan to achieve it
+2. Goals – Describe what scope your project has and when you plan to achieve it

 3. Scope – What product, service or result do you expect to get from this project?
 What actions will your team take to undertake the project?

 4. Stakeholders – Make a list of people involved in the project, starting with the Project Manager, sponsor, client and other members of the team.
 The names are not so important, but the position is.